gahanson/django-dev-base/Readme.md

 - base template with bootstrap nav-bar on top
 - auth system with login, logout, signup and password reset templates.
 Password reset sends a fake email as a local text file, replace with real email service in production.

+note: bash script has default password for the site superuser.
+Change this setting before running docker-compose up so it is not same as in repo.
+I'll hide this in env as soon as I figure out how.